OpenLineage/OpenLineage/integration/dbt/README.md

 * `OPENLINEAGE_NAMESPACE` - set if you are using something other than the `default` namespace for job namespace.

+### Logging

+In addition to conventional logging approaches, the OpenLineage dbt wrapper script provides an alternative way of configuring its logging behavior.
+By setting the `OPENLINEAGE_DBT_LOGGING` environment variable, you can establish the logging level for the `openlineage.dbt` and its child modules.

+You can also set log level of `dbtol` which is deprecated.

 ## Usage

 To begin collecting dbt metadata with OpenLineage, replace `dbt run` with `dbt-ol run`.